alephium/old-wiki/src/CPU-Miner-Guide.md

 The server should answer simply with `true` to confirm that the mining process has now started.

-Please note that you will need first to configure your miner's addresses as explain here: [create-a-new-miner-wallet](https://github.com/alephium/alephium/wiki/GPU-Miner-Guide#create-a-new-miner-wallet).
+Please note that you will need first to configure your miner's addresses as explain the [Create a new miner wallet](GPU-Miner-Guide.md#create-a-new-miner-wallet) section of the GPU Miner Guide.

-### Stop mining
+## Stop mining

 Similarly, you can **stop** mining on your local node by doing a POST on `/miners?action=stop-mining`.

-### CPU Usage
+## CPU Usage

 You could tune how much CPU resources for mining by using the following two configs: